xvalovic/swi1-2017-even-git/kraldavi.md

 Please DO NOT delete me (this line) and add 3 dots at the end ...

-Please change me somehow.
+Please change me somehow. !!!
-:wq

-Your favorite fruit: ...
+Your favorite fruit: banana

 Your favorite city: ...

-Your favorite vegetable: ...
+Your favorite vegetable: carrot

 Your favorite color: ...